More from UNDESA

 It is time to “circle back” and transform the planet

-By Joyce Msuya, Acting Executive Director, UN Environment Programme
+By Joyce Msuya, Deputy Executive Director, UN Environment Programme

 In India, a young entrepreneur is turning hundreds of tons of flower waste from temples into organic incense sticks, made by women.
 A simple, cost-effective innovation is helping generate employment, protecting our water bodies and encouraging more research into environment-friendly alternatives.
 In Burkina Faso, an initiative to repurpose plastic waste into clothes and other items has reduced plastic waste in dumpsites in the city of Koudougou by one-third and improved sanitation.